 It’s a little corny, but spending time each week with your partner is an investment in keeping the relationship healthy and fun.
 So arrange something you like to do – bowling or watching a UFC fight; it doesn’t have to be dinner and drinks every time!

-None of us get enough time to do those things we love; there are work, family commitments, and other responsibilities, but you can hold the world back every so often to do something for yourself.
+None of us get enough time to do those things we love; there are work, family commitments, and other responsibilities, but you can hold the world back occasionally to do something for yourself.

 My parents always seem the same age in my mind, but they’re the age I think of my grandparents now.
 If we don’t make an effort to spend more time with them, we wake up one day and realize it’s too late.